 The vibrant city of Hong Kong started out as a run-of-the-mill trading port, fought over by the British and Chinese.
 However, since the 20th century, it has expanded rapidly to become one of the leading financial and commercial centres of the world.

 Hong Kong is often referred to as a cultural melting pot.
 It has a population of over 7 million people made up of a range ethnic backgrounds.
 Most are of Chinese origin, with the remaining population made up of Indonesian, Thai, Filipino, American, Canadian, British and Australian.
-This diverse mix of cultures makes Hong Kong one of the most exciting places to live and one of the most densely populated cities in the world.
+This diverse mix makes Hong Kong culture one of the most exciting places to live and one of the most densely populated cities in the world.
 Read our full guide on moving to Hong Kong as an expat.

 What makes the culture and customs of Hong Kong unique?